iSahilSharma/javascript-is-weird/README.md

     // Output: Array [1, 100000, 21, 30, 4]

 This is my first dumbfound encounter with JavaScript.
-The reason for this is sort method converts the elements inside the array into string and then sorts it alphabetically.
+The reason for this is sort method converts the elements inside the array into strings and then sort them alphabetically.
 This is called [lexicographical order](https://en.wikipedia.org/wiki/Lexicographical_order).